 The City of Ann Arbor operates two canoe liveries - one on Argo Pond and one on Geddes Pond at Gallup Park.
-In 2008, more than 40,000 people rented boats from the liveries for paddling on the Huron River, and an additional 40,000 people used Gallup and Argo Parks for other activities such as special events and meetings.
+In 2007, more than 30,000 people paddled on the Huron River, and an additional 40,000 people used Gallup and Argo Parks for other activities such as special events and meetings.
 Canoe livery patrons, along with visitors to riverside parks, make up a significant portion of Huron River users in Ann Arbor.

-The Ann Arbor canoe liveries operate seven days a week, from 9 AM - 9 PM, between Memorial Day and Labor Day, and are open on weekends during the spring and fall.
-The current livery fleet includes 140 canoes and 110 kayaks.
-In addition, 15 paddleboats, and four rowboats are available for rent at the Gallup livery.
-Activities offered by the liveries include paddle parties, brunch paddles, birthday parties, river day camps, preschool programs, senior programs, walks, wetlands by canoe, full moon paddles, instruction workshops, meeting room rentals, festivals at Gallup Park, corporate trips, river clean-ups, and working with Huron Clinton Metroparks at Delhi.
+The Ann Arbor canoe liveries operate seven days a week, from 9 AM - 9 PM, between Memorial Day and Labor Day, plus Gallup operates seven days a week in the spring and fall months and Argo is open on weekends during spring and fall.
+The current livery fleet includes 133 canoes and 81 kayaks.
+In addition, five rowboats and 15 paddleboats are available for rent at the Gallup livery.
+Activities offered by the liveries include paddle parties, educational school programs, birthday parties, river day camps (grade school ages at Gallup, middle school at Argo), preschool programs, senior programs, walks, wetlands by canoe, full moon paddles, instruction workshops, meeting room rentals, festivals at Gallup Park, corporate trips, river clean-ups, and working with Huron Clinton Metroparks at Delhi.
 The Gallup Livery also operates a coffee shop with Zingerman's baked goods, cold beverages, and ice cream.

-Paddling Opportunities

-Fifty-four percent of canoe livery patrons elect to do river trips, while the remaining forty-six percent rent boats by the hour and paddle around Geddes Pond.
+Paddling Opportunities - About one half of canoe livery patrons elect to do river trips, while the remaining half rent boats by the hour and paddle around Geddes Pond.
 Four river trips of varying lengths are available for paddlers.

-- Argo Park to Gallup Park (1.5-2 hours, 85.8% of trips) - Barton Dam to Gallup Park (3 hours) - Delhi Metropark to Argo Park (4 hours) - Dexter-Huron Metropark to Argo Park (6 hours, only about 100 trips per year)
+- Argo Park to Gallup Park (1.5-2 hours, 83% of trips) - Barton Dam to Gallup Park (3 hours) - Delhi Metropark to Argo Park (4 hours) - Dexter-Huron Metropark to Argo Park (6 hours, only about 100 trips per year)